SOF: Sorted Opacity Fields for Fast Unbounded Surface Reconstruction: Results and Evaluation

 We also evaluate our method in Novel View Synthesis, where we utilize the Mip-NeRF 360 dataset \cite{barron2022mipnerf360}.
 For our comparison, we choose state-of-the-art reconstruction methods \cite{kheradmand2024mcmc, kerbl20233dgs, Yu2024MipSplatting, mallick2024taming, radl2024stopthepop} as well as recent works in surface reconstruction \cite{yu2024gof, huang20242dgs}.
 For Ours and \gof, we disabled decoupled appearance modeling.

-We use PSNR, SSIM, LPIPS \cite{zhang2018unreasonable} and \FLIP \cite{Andersson2020Flip} for our evaluation; see the results in Table \ref{tab:m360_results}.
+We use PSNR, SSIM, LPIPS \cite{zhang2018unreasonable} and \FLIP \cite{Andersson2020Flip} for our evaluation and reproduce the numbers for all methods; see the results in Table \ref{tab:m360_results}.
 Our method remains competitive with \gof, with slightly reduced image quality metrics.
-This aligns with the findings for StopThePop, where the indoor image metrics are worse compared to 3DGS, as the hierarchical rasterizer prevents "cheating" view-dependent effects.
+This aligns with the findings for StopThePop \cite{radl2024stopthepop}, where the indoor image metrics are worse compared to 3DGS, as the hierarchical rasterizer prevents "cheating" view-dependent effects.